Close sites icon close

 Left

-UNHCR advocates to end statelessness in Europe and globally by 2024, in line with the #IBelong campaign.
+UNHCR has been advocating to end statelessness in Europe and globally by 2024, in line with the #IBelong campaign.
 At the same time, we are also calling for concerted European action to prevent loss of life in the Mediterranean and to improve the reception facilities and systems for asylum-seekers.

 We produce and publish statistics and data on refugees, asylum-seekers and stateless people and engage with the public to foster inclusiveness and empathy.

-UNHCR works closely with refugee-led and community-based organisations to better understand the issues facing people forced to flee and to include people we serve in decision-making concerning their life.
+UNHCR works closely with refugee-led and community-based organisations to better understand the issues facing people forced to flee and to include people we serve in decision-making concerning their lives.

 What is the difference between a refugee, an asylum-seeker and a migrant?